 Pierre Schaeffer considered calling this nacent electroacoustic art 'plastic music' (and with it 'plastic sound'), but wanted to take a stance in opposition to a trend he regarded as overly formalised music (serial systems for instance), and so countered it with 'Musique Concrète'.
 The name caused mass confusion to non-French speakers, but that seems to have settled down these days.

 Acousmatics, the form I lean towards, also has hotly argued definitions.
-Happily, I think of what I do as a plastic art, like film and painting, so I can usually avoid the debate.
+Happily, I think of what I do in the studio as a plastic art, like film and painting, so I can usually avoid the debate.

-I can say my research projects are significant and far reaching.
-They're informed by my undergraduate studies in neural science, a keen interest in systems theory, Gibsonian (ecological) psychology and its philosophical forbear, phenomenology.
-Most importantly I keep an ear out for what's here.
+I'd like to say my research projects were significant and far reaching.
+They were informed by my undergraduate studies in neural science, a keen interest in systems theory, Gibsonian (ecological) psychology and its philosophical forbear, phenomenology.
+Most importantly, now, I keep an ear out for what's here.
 Sometimes I like to get skilled intuitive players, like free improvisors, and ask them to mimic auditory scores.

 This is more thoroughly discussed in an article at eContact!.
 Initially the idea arose from the notion of the open text.
 (Eco).
 It explores ways to disjoint the form and redistribute the binding tensions, shifting a larger portion to the player and the listeners' ears.